 But there is nothing to celebrate about today’s unions, as the exploitative corporations and valiant unions is a myth, which Big Labor perpetuates to protect the entitlements of its members who receive pay and benefits according to seniority, not according to productivity, and allegedly benefit from strict employment regulations.
 This has hardly led to the flourishing of workers, as the evidence from Canada over the past few decades show.

 In Financial Post op-eds, both Philip Cross and Matthew Lau show that the union membership in Canada, particularly in the private sector, has dropped since the early 1990s, yet the real after-tax income has increased significantly in the same time period.
-Both writers convincingly argue that the sense of entitlement among unionized employees (till an overwhelming majority in the public sector) deters productivity and economic growth, and therefore, investment and creation of new jobs.
+Both writers convincingly argue that the sense of entitlement among unionized employees (still an overwhelming majority in the public sector) deters productivity and economic growth, and therefore, investment and creation of new jobs.
 Minimum wage laws and employment regulations that unions champion also prevent those with lowest skill levels and the least experience from obtaining work, which condemns them to poverty, welfare, and low self-esteem—hardly conditions for flourishing.

 While labor unions were originally founded for the legitimate purpose of improving working conditions and helping negotiate wages, they have long since substituted that purpose for entrenching the power of their leaders and the entitlements for their senior members.
 Today’s labor unions in industrialized countries that operate on the principle of collectivism (e.g., forced membership, benefits regardless of performance) as opposed to justice, do not help workers flourish—to perform at their best for their own economic wellbeing, purpose, and enjoyment of life.